Skip to content

 Binary File Extensions to Exclude string No (empty) Comma-separated list of binary file extensions to exclude from the Code Review analysis.
 If left empty, the task will automatically exclude common binary file types by default (for example: .jpg, .jpeg, .png, .gif, .bmp, .ico, .webp, .pdf, .doc, .docx, .ppt, .pptx, .xls, .xlsx, .zip, .tar, .gz, .rar, .7z, .exe, .dll, .so, .dylib, .bin, .dat, .class, .mp3, .mp4, .avi, .mov, .flv, .md, .markdown, .txt, .gitignore).
 If you provide a value, your list will be used instead of these defaults.

-Show Review Content boolean No false When enabled, the code changes, system instruction, prompt, and AI response will be printed to the console for debugging purposes.
+Show Review Content boolean No true When enabled (default), the code changes, system instruction, prompt, and AI response will be printed to the console for debugging purposes.

 🎉 Result display